Periodic sequence: Definition

 for all values of n.
 If a sequence is regarded as a function whose domain is the set of natural numbers, then a periodic sequence is simply a special type of periodic function.
 The smallest p for which a periodic sequence is p-periodic is called its least period or exact period.

 Examples

 Every constant function is 1-periodic.

 The sequence $1,2,1,2,1,2\dots$ is periodic with least period 2.

 The sequence of digits in the decimal expansion of 1/7 is periodic with period 6:

 More generally, the sequence of digits in the decimal expansion of any rational number is eventually periodic (see below).

 The sequence of powers of −1 is periodic with period two:

 More generally, the sequence of powers of any root of unity is periodic.
 The same holds true for the powers of any element of finite order in a group.
+Every periodic sequence of numbers can be written as a polynomial $p(x)$, evaluated at the powers of a root of unity: $a_i=p(z^i)$ where $z$ is a root of unity whose order is the period of the sequence.